 - Sandpaper and/or palm sander

 - Paint brush, roller, and other painting supplies

-*Buy your wood around a week before you start the project and just let it sit in your house (this is called “acclimating” the wood) to avoid any cracks caused by expansion or contraction, which happens if it’s not acclimated before it’s installed.
+*Buy your wood around a week before you start the project and just let it sit in your house (this is called “acclimating” the wood) to avoid any cracks caused by expansion or contraction, which can happen if it’s not acclimated before installation.

 If you have any questions for us let us know and we’ll try to get them all answered.